hkolbeck/mirror-cache/README.md

 there is a tolerance for slightly stale values, similar to any caching use-case.

 ```
-//TODO: Arbitrary https client support
+//TODO: - Arbitrary https client support
-//TODO: A separate project: A proxy server that allows only a few instances to maintain data
+//TODO: - A separate project: A proxy server that allows only a few instances to maintain data
 //TODO:   direct from the source and serves the stored data out for usage by service instances
+//TODO: - Make as many configuration values as possible live-configurable, to enable wrapping
+//TODO    one in another, updating configs of the primary caching service live.
 ```

 Usage